mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 <iframe src="https://cdn.rawgit.com/mrocklin/ade9d1e3b0f44b17a84a551e39946e58/raw/1c3345848d5313cc1c0ea827d66089bf200edaac/task-stream-read-csv.html"
         width="800" height="400"></iframe>

-This cuts up the bytes from the 12 CSV files on S3 into 365 different blocks of bytes.
-We then call `pandas.read_csv` on each of those blocks of bytes to create 365 Pandas dataframes across our cluster.
+This cuts up our 12 CSV files on S3 into a few hundred blocks of bytes, each 64MB large.
+On each of these 64MB blocks we then call `pandas.read_csv` to create a few hundred Pandas dataframes across our cluster, one for each block of bytes.
 Our single Dask Dataframe object, `df`, coordinates all of those Pandas dataframes.
 Because we're just using Pandas calls it's very easy for Dask dataframes to use all of the tricks from Pandas.
 For example we can use most of the keyword arguments from `pd.read_csv` in `dd.read_csv` without having to relearn anything.

 This data is about 20GB on disk or 60GB in RAM.
 It's not huge, but is also larger than we'd like to manage on a laptop, especially if we value